RAC-Git-Hub/python-challenge-1/README.md

 > "Quantity": int
 > },
 >]
+>'''
 >2.
 After the sub-menu is printed, prompt the customer to enter their selection
 >from the menu, saving it as a variable "menu_selection".
 >3.
 Use input validation to check if the customer input "menu_selection" is a
 >number.
 If it isn't, print an error message.
 If it is a number, convert the
 >input to an integer and use it to check if it is in the keys of "menu_items".
 >4.
 If the user input is not in the "menu_items" keys, print an error.
-Otherwise,
->perform the following actions:
+> Otherwise, perform the following actions:
 >*   Get the item name from the "menu_items" dictionary and store it as a
 >variable.
 >*   Ask the customer for the quantity of the menu item, using the item name